 Having More Fun

 Being gentle to your body, moving further and faster each day, and living simply all translate into the bottom line of having more fun.
 Having fun and challenging ourselves is ultimately why 99% of us choose to play in the outdoors, so it only makes sense that we keep this goal in mind.
 Want to know a great way to Not have fun?
 Try lugging a behemoth of a pack around for a week, stressing your back and knees in the process, struggling to stick to the itinerary and make it to camp each night, and then spending all your non-hiking time futzing with complicated and overly gimmicky gear.
 Take it from us, lighter is more fun!

 Thinking of Your Shelter as Part of a System

 To keep your pack weight light and comfortable, think of your total backpacking kit as several main systems: shelter, sleeping, clothing, hydration, cooking, and a pack to carry them.
 Hike, Drink, Eat, Sleep.
-It is that simple, and the systems above encompass the majority of the gear you need.
-Maps or a GPS unit for navigation, first aid supplies, and a few other bit and pieces round out an ultralight backpacker's kit.
+It really is that simple, and the systems above encompass the majority of the gear you need.
+Maps or a GPS unit for navigation, first aid supplies, and a few bits and pieces round out an ultralight backpacker's normal kit.